Science & Research

 ORA analysts are responsible for the following:

-- submitting method development and validation needs in response to ORS' Call for Proposals;
+- submitting proposals through the Component Automated Research Tracking System (CARTS) for all method development and validation studies in response to ORS’ Call for Proposals;

 - timely accomplishment of approved projects;

 - adhering to the highest standards of intellectual honesty and ethical standards in formulating, conducting, and presenting method development and validation work; and